-- Between 2018 and 2020, Charles Littlejohn, a former IRS contractor, accessed and stole tax records while working on an IRS project that permitted his access to IRS data bases. - In all, Littlejohn disclosed: More than 8,000 annual income tax returns; Returns related to approximately 7,600 individuals and 600 entities; Tax return information that affected approximately 18,000 individuals; and Tax return information that affected approximately 73,000 businesses. - This was the largest unauthorized disclosure of tax information in history. - The DOJ has specific statutory duties to crime victims, but the DOJ sought and received approval to provide an "alternative notification" by creating a website directed to victims. - Federal law also requires that the Secretary of the Treasury notify affected taxpayers of the inspection or disclosure. - Notification required as soon as "practicable." - Notification must include date of the offense, the events that occurred, and the taxpayer's rights.
+- Between 2018 and 2020, Charles Littlejohn, a former IRS contractor, accessed and stole tax records while working on an IRS project that permitted his access to IRS data bases. - He stole tax data on wealthy taxpayers, pulling the top 500 taxpayers by income by year for the last 15 years and provided the data to ProPublica. - Using this information, ProPublica published nearly 50 articles. - By the time of Littlejohn's sentencing, at least 152 victims have had their tax information published. - In all, Littlejohn disclosed: - More than 8,000 annual income tax returns; - Returns related to approximately 7,600 individuals and 600 entities; - Tax return information that affected approximately 18,000 individuals; and - Tax return information that affected approximately 73,000 businesses. - This was the largest unauthorized disclosure of tax information in history.